SixSunSets/Music-Genre-Classifier/notebooks/README.md

 ---

 ## Model Training
-Three distinct machine learning algorithms were implemented and evaluated for the task of music genre classification: Random Forest, XGBoost, and K-Nearest Neighbors (KNN).
+Three distinct machine learning algorithms were implemented and evaluated for the task of music genre classification: Random Forest, XGBoost, and K-Nearest Neighbors (KNN) [3].
 Each model was trained on the segmented and preprocessed dataset, with a portion held out for testing.

 1. Random Forest is an ensemble learning method that builds multiple decision trees and merges their outputs to improve accuracy and control overfitting.
 It is effective for multi-class classification tasks like this one.